AustralianCancerDataNetwork/auscatverse/components/DASHBOARD.md

 ```bash
 poetry install
 ```
-This will install the python packages into your virtual environment
+This will install the python packages into your virtual environment.

 ## Troubleshooting
+### Logs
+The dashboard container will log to the standard output as is usual with Docker.
+These logs can be inspected within either Portainer or terminal to determine if dashboard is reporting any errors.

 ## References
 <a id="1">[1]</a>